-The credit for any report equals five percent of the difference between qualified research expenses in Texas (QRET) and 50 percent of the average amount of QRET incurred during the three tax periods preceding the period on which the report is based.
+The credit for any report equals 5.0 percent of the difference between qualified research expenses in Texas (QRET) and 50 percent of the average amount of QRET incurred during the three tax periods preceding the period on which the report is based.
 If the taxable entity contracts with one or more public or private institutions of higher education for the performance of qualified research and the taxable entity has QRET under contract during the period on which the report is based, the credit for the report equals 6.25 percent of the difference between all QRET incurred during the period on which the report is based and 50 percent of the average amount of all qualified research expenses incurred during the three tax periods preceding the period on which the report is based.

 If the taxable entity has no QRET in one or more of the three tax periods preceding the period on which the report is based, the credit for the period on which the report is based equals 2.5 percent of the QRET incurred during that period.
-If the taxable entity contracts with one or more public or private institutions of higher education for the performance of qualified research and the taxable entity has QRET incurred under contract during the period on which the report is based, but has no QRET in one or more of the three tax periods preceding the period on which the report is based, the credit for the period on which the report is based equals 3.125 percent of all QRET incurred during that period.
+If the taxable entity contracts with one or more public or private institutions of higher education for the performance of qualified research and the taxable entity has QRET incurred under contract during the period on which the report is based, but has no QRET in one or more of the three tax periods preceding the period on which the report is based, the credit for the period on which the report is based and the taxable entity based are periods preceding the period on which the report is based and the taxable entity based are periods preceding the period on which the report is based are periods percent of all QRET incurred during that period.